 "Malloy uses the fluidity of the hypertextual medium to create a poetic text, which, in spite of its fragmentation and discontinuity, leads to a reading experience that is very satisfying because it allows the reader greater creativity as to the form the reading will take. ...In Malloy's text, the visual is transformed into the verbal.
 The border between text and image dissolves, and image becomes the text."
 Jaishree K. Odin, Modern Fiction Studies (MFS)

 "Nicely evocative ... the effect is remarkably close to the subjective quirkiness of memory, of past moments floating unpredictably to the surface."

 -- Richard Grant, Washington Post Book World

-Eastgate Systems, Cambridge, MA, 1993;
+Eastgate Systems, 1996.

 Judy Malloy, editor,